saeed-abdullah/saeed-abdullah.github.io/publications.markdown

 [impact comparable to journal articles](https://doi.org/10.1145/1743546.1743569).
 </span>
 ## Conference Papers ##
-* **Differential Privacy enabled Dementia Classification: An Exploration of the Privacy-Accuracy Tradeoff in Speech Signal Data**\
+* **Differential Privacy enabled Dementia Classification: An Exploration of the Privacy-Accuracy Trade-off in Speech Signal Data**\
 _INTERSPEECH_, 2023\
 _In press_